Template for Keeping Track of Payments

 • There may be syncing and integration issues as it’s a whole new software/system.
 It will require more onboarding time to get familiar with the software.

-Want to learn more about QuickBooks as a payment tracking option?
+Want to learn more about QuickBooks to help you when you’re keeping track of payments?
 Check out their packages here.

-Want a DIY Solution for Your Business’s Payment Tracking?
+Want a DIY Solution for Keeping Track of Payments?

-If none of the above options is the right fit for your business, you also have the choice to create your own payment tracking solution.
+If none of the above options is the right fit for your business, you also have the choice to create your own payment tracking solution for keeping track of payments.
 This might mean creating a template of your own from scratch on a platform of your choosing.

 Some fields to consider including in your custom templates are: